 The apostle Paul wrote the letter to the Philippians while he was in prison in Rome.
 The Philippian believers had collected a gift of money and sent it to him so Paul’s confinement would be more comfortable.
 This church was closer to Paul than was any other church.
 Paul rejoiced as he wrote this letter to thank the church and to express his love for them.
 They all lived out the joy of knowing Jesus.

 The world defines joy as happiness from good happenings, like success, good health, and good fortune.
-But, if circumstances aren’t so good, it’s very hard to have a joyful walk if that’s your definition of joy.
+If circumstances aren’t so good, it’s very hard to have a joyful walk if that’s your definition of joy.
 But, for believers in Jesus Christ, we have access to a different kind of joy-biblical joy.
 Biblical joy is a deep, inner gladness, regardless of circumstances, regardless of people or things.
 It doesn’t find its source in anything earthly.
 Biblical joy is supernatural.
 It is inseparable from the character of God and comes only from a relationship with Him and is available to every believer.
-When you know Jesus, you will know joy.
+Read my blog “Release Your Expectations of Acceptable Outcomes” as a means for enhancing your joy.

 Image credit: photo by Gerd Altman, sourced at pixabay.com (abstract-4497349_1920.jpg)